YanfangLiu11/Diffusion_UQ/src/Readme.md

 - `ELM.py`: Processes ELM data and applies the generative model.
 - `Bimodal.py`: Handles the generation and processing of bimodal distribution data.
+- `mat_plot.m`: MATLAB code to visual the results of Bimodal.